 Monica DeHart

-Professor, Sociology and Anthropology and Director, Global-Development Studies
+Distinguished Professor, Sociology and Anthropology and Director, Global Development Studies

 I am a cultural anthropologist who studies the cultural politics of economic development in Central America.
 I am especially interested in the role that gender, class, race and ethnic difference play in defining the actors, processes, and outcomes of development projects, both locally and globally.
-I have been conducting ethnographic fieldwork in Central America for over 20 years, more recently focusing on China-Central America relations in particular.
+I have been conducting ethnographic fieldwork in Central America for over 30 years, most recently focusing on China-Central America relations.

-Based on ethnographic research in Costa Rica, Nicaragua, and Guatemala, Transpacific Developments: The Politics of China and Chineseness in Central America (forthcoming, Cornell University Press) explores the different forms that China--including the People’s Republic of China, Taiwan, and local Chinese diaspora--has taken in the region and how these multiple forms are reshaping the nature and stakes of local development.
+Based on ethnographic research in Costa Rica, Nicaragua, and Guatemala, my most recent book Transpacific Developments: The Politics of China and Chineseness in Central America (2021, Cornell University Press) explores the different forms that China—including the People’s Republic of China, Taiwan, and local Chinese diaspora—has taken in the region and how these multiple forms are reshaping the nature and stakes of local development.
+In 2025, I was awarded an ACLS Project Development Grant to conduct the next phase of that research, focusing on the localization of China-Central America relations in Guatemala and Costa Rica.

 Recent Publications